hphelion/documentation/mc.compute.images.md

 <img src="media/images-main.jpg" width="580" alt="" />

-The name, status, size, and source server for your images are displayed.  you can sort your list of images based on a particular identifier by just clicking the column heading.
+The name, status, size, and source server for your images are displayed.
+You can sort your list of images based on a particular identifier by just clicking the column heading.
 For example, if you want to sort by status, just click the `Status` column header.

-Clicking the `+ New Image` button opens the [new image pane](/mc/compute/images/manage#Creating) pane in the images screen:
+Clicking the `+ New Image` button opens the [new image pane](/mc/compute/images/manage#Creating) in the images screen:

 <img src="media/images-create-pane.png" width="580" alt="" />